 Falling in Love with Gemstones – Let’s Talk Emeralds / Beryl Emerald

 I’ve been absolutely loving my journey into the world of gemstones.
-Every piece I work with teaches me something new, and I’m finding that the more I learn, the more I appreciate their beauty and history.
+Every piece I work with teaches me something new, and the more I learn, the more I appreciate their beauty and history.
+As a jewelry artist creating handmade gemstone rings and necklaces, studying these stones has become one of my favorite parts of the process.

-Today, I want to share just a little bit about emeralds – one of the most fascinating gemstones I’ve been studying.
+Today, I want to share just a little bit about emeralds – one of the most fascinating gemstones I’ve been studying and occasionally using in my handmade jewelry designs.

 Emeralds are part of the beryl mineral family, which also includes aquamarine, morganite, and heliodor.
 Of all the beryls, emerald is the most famous and the most valuable.
-Its vivid green color has made it a symbol of prestige for centuries.
+Its vivid green color has made it a symbol of prestige for centuries and one of the most admired stones in fine gemstone jewelry.

 But what actually makes a gemstone an emerald?